 Toplands Farm is also home to Double D Living History Farm which maintains the largest collection of restored antique tractors and farm equipment in the Northeast.

-Toplands Farm.
-LLC and Double D Living History Farm, Inc. aim to inspire an intimate connection between the local community and the land.
-Through our pasture raised products and extensive collection of restored antique tractors and farm equipment, we seek to create an environment where the community can learn and benefit from time-honored agricultural methods.
+Toplands Farm, LLC and Double D Living History Farm, Inc. aim to inspire an intimate connection between the local community and the land.
+Through our animals raised here and extensive collection of restored antique tractors and farm equipment, we seek to create an environment where the community can learn and benefit from time-honored agricultural methods.

 History of Toplands Farm as told by owner, Dudley Diebold

 My parents, A. Richard Diebold and Dorothy Diebold, purchased Toplands Farm in 1942 from Mr. and Mrs. Edwin Seeley.
 They used the old “Lock, Stock and Barrel” contract, which means that they got everything: land, buildings, animals, machinery, and household items.
 My parents renovated and added to the old farm house and spent their first summer on Toplands in 1943.
 The farm, back then, was a typical diversified family farm.
 There was a large orchard, mostly apples, to which they added some peach trees.